Victor Orakpo

-Victor Ikechukwu Jonathan Orakpo (born 14 January 2006) is a Nigerian professional footballer who plays as a forward for club Montpellier, on loan from club Nice.
+Victor Ikechukwu Jonathan Orakpo (born 14 January 2006) is a Nigerian professional footballer who plays as a forward for Süper Lig club Gençlerbirliği in Turkey on loan from French club Nice.

 Club career

 Orakpo is a product of FC Bako, before moving to the VOE Football Academy who was part of the Bayern Munich academy international network.
 On 31 January 2024, he transferred to Ligue 1 club Nice until 2027.
 He made his senior debut with Nice as a substitute in a 2–1 Ligue 1 loss to Auxerre on 18 August 2024.
 On 26 August 2024, he extended his contract with Nice until 2028.

+On 2 February 2026, Orakpo joined Nancy in Ligue 2 on loan.
+On 3 September 2026, he was loaned by Gençlerbirliği in Turkey for the 2026–27 season.

 International career

-Orakpo was the MVP for the Nigeria U20s at the 2022 FC Bayern Youth Cup, with 6 goals.
+Orakpo was the MVP for the Nigeria U20s at the 2022 FC Bayern Youth Cup, with six goals.